 Donor mail is the best tool for communicating Waterfront Rescue Mission’s goals and financial needs to those who are concerned about the less fortunate in their community.
 We understand that people might not be able to give regularly, but it is the Mission’s responsibility to keep the needs of the homeless and hungry in the minds of those who can help.

 Notify the Mission of your new address or any new contact information either by making the necessary changes on your latest donation form or by e-mailing your new information (be sure to include your outdated address), firstname.lastname@example.org.

 Absolutely!
-The Mission would love to talk to you about the Mission’s monthly-giving program, Friends With A Mission (FWAM).
-Visit our Friends With A Mission page tab at the top of the page or call 888-853-8655 today for additional information.
+The Mission would love to talk to you about the Mission’s monthly-giving program, Monthly Miracle Partners.
+Visit our Monthly Miracle Partners tab at the top of this page or call 888-853-8655 today for additional information.

 - Donating to a reputable organization with proven outcomes is the most reliable way to put your dollar to work.
 Well-intended gifts are sometimes used to buy drugs or alcohol.
 When you give cash to a panhandler, you simply do not know if or how it might be helpful.

 - Talk to the person with respect.
 Even if you are unable or unwilling to help, talking to them with dignity will help them gain their self-respect and can make the difference in a person’s life.
 Take precautions for your own safety.
 Be cautious and careful while conversing with homeless people and do not take unnecessary chances.
 Stay in areas where other people can see you and help if needed.